joudisinjab/Labour_Market_Analysis/README.md

 ---
 ### Identified Limitations
 ---
-- JV and CPI datasets are adjusted for seasonality; however, LFS is not.
 - Industry NAICS codes differ between datasets.
 LFS dataset uses the 2017 labour variant whereas JV uses the 2022 labour variant.
 Industries in LFS were spread across a wider range of categories (21 categories) compared to JV (20 categories).
 In addition, some categories were combined/split differently in LFS and JV.
     - Agriculture, forestry, fishing and hunting [11] in JV is considered one industry.
 In LFS, they are three separate industries.
 The overall statistics in JV were used for each         sub-industry.
 This can obscure important differences in employment trends, job vacancies, and seasonal patterns across the three sectors.
 This may lead to misinterpretations,          limiting the accuracy of industry-specific insights and comparisons.
     - Manufacturing [31-33] in JV is considered one industry.
 In LFS, it is split into two categories: Manufacturing - durable goods, and Manufacturing - non-durable goods.
 The            overall statistics in JV were used for each sub-industry.
 This can obscure important differences in employment trends, job vacancies, and seasonal patterns across the three            sectors.
 This may lead to misinterpretations, limiting the accuracy of industry-specific insights and comparisons.